AseptSoft Core Documentation

 5. Choose a base point to scale the size, then click again to confirm

 💡 Tip: When you click on different conditions in the ribbon, the Algorithm Frame automatically updates to show the selected condition's details.
-This makes it easy to review conditions during P&ID walkthroughs.

 📊 SFC Editor (Sequential Function Chart)

 The SFC Editor (GRAFCET) provides a visual flowchart view of the algorithm.
-You can access it from the SFC button in the Condition panel of the Module Ribbon.
+Everything you do in the SFC Editor automatically updates the steps and conditions, and vice versa.

 📖 Workflows